 4. High Humidity

 Here is a brighter side to the Anthurium polyschistum.
-It generally requires high humidity but is not highly selective about humidity.
+It generally requires high humidity but is not highly selective about moisture.

 However, it can grow in average room humidity too.
-Honestly, I have been growing them in the average humidity, and it is doing pretty well.
+I have been raising the polyschistum in the average moisture, and the plant is doing pretty well.

 Despite that, I encourage maintaining a high environment for problem-free growth.